Home / Photo Encaustic Techniques / How to print a large image onto multiple pages

 1. put your cursor in cell A1

-2. Insert → Pictures → Picture from File
+2. Insert → Pictures → Place over cells → Picture from file

 3. Browse your computer for the flipped image file and click insert